Walk Along the Berlin Wall

 you can't go there, quit your snivelling crying

+or else.
 Barbed wire adorned the top of the wall

 keeping everyone on their side of the bricks.